The 2018 outburst of MAXI J1820+070 as seen by Insight-HXMT: Abstract

 \section{Abstract}

 We present an analysis of the whole 2018~outburst of the black hole X-ray binary MAXI~J1820+070 with {\it Insight}-HXMT data.
 We focus our study on the temporal evolution of the parameters of the source.
-We employ two different models to fit the thermal spectrum of the disk: the Newtonian model {\tt diskbb} and the relativistic model {\tt nkbb}.
+We employ two different models to fit the disk's thermal spectrum: the Newtonian model {\tt diskbb} and the relativistic model {\tt nkbb}.
 These two models provide different pictures of the source in the soft state.
-With {\tt diskbb}, we find that the inner edge of the disk is close to the innermost stable circular orbit of a fast-rotating black hole and the corona changes geometry from the hard to the soft state, probably becoming compact and close to the black hole.
+With {\tt diskbb}, we find that the inner edge of the disk is close to the innermost stable circular orbit of a fast-rotating black hole and the corona changes geometry from the hard to the soft state.
 With {\tt nkbb}, we find that the disk is truncated in the soft state and that the coronal geometry does not change significantly during the whole outburst.
-However, we find that the model with {\tt nkbb} can predict an untruncated disk around a fast-rotating black hole if we assume that the inclination angle of the disk is around $30^\circ$ (instead of $\sim 60^\circ$, which is the inclination angle of the jet and is usually adopted as the inclination angle of the disk in the literature) and we employ a high-density reflection model.
-In such a case, we measure a high value of the black hole spin parameter with observations in the soft state, in agreement with the high spin value found from the analysis of the reflection features and in disagreement with the low spin value found by previous continuum-fitting method measurements with the inclination angle of the disk set to the value of the inclination angle of the jet.
+However, the model with {\tt nkbb} can predict an untruncated disk around a fast-rotating black hole if we assume that the disk inclination angle is around $30^\circ$ (instead of $\sim 60^\circ$, which is the inclination angle of the jet and is usually adopted as the disk inclination angle in the literature) and we employ a high-density reflection model.
+In such a case, we measure a high value of the black hole spin parameter with observations in the soft state, in agreement with the high spin value found from the analysis of the reflection features and in disagreement with the low spin value found by previous continuum-fitting method measurements with the disk inclination angle set to the value of the jet inclination angle.